The Case for Time in Causal DAGs: Time in Causal DAGs

 \subsection{A Tale of Two Acyclicities}

-A causal cycle between two variables requires that at least one of them refers to quantities at multiple time points, as established in \cref{remark:cycles}.
-This has important implications for the justification of the acyclicity assumption (see \cref{graydef:acyclicity} for a formal definition of acyclicity).
+The temporality of the variables in a causal DAG plays a central role in the justification of the acyclicity assumption.
 We partition the acyclicity assumption into two separate and individually sufficient conditions with distinct characteristics: acyclicity by a time order that prevents cycles, and acyclicity by the absence of causal cycles where the time order allows them.
-We restrict ourselves to the conceptual ideas here, a detailed formalization can be found in \cref{app:formalization}.
-We begin by defining \textit{time-acyclicity} as acyclicity by the time order, which is the reason for acyclicity in many common examples in the literature \parencites(see e.g.)()[][]{spirtes2001causation}{pearl2009causality}[][Chapter 14]{spohn2012laws}. \begin{mydefinition*}[Time-acyclicity (see \cref{graydef:time_acyclicity} for a formal version)] Time-acyclicity holds between two causal variables if and only if the latest time point of one always precedes the earliest time point of the other. \end{mydefinition*}
+The latter is a stronger assumption that requires additional justification.
+A detailed formalization of the concepts introduced here can be found in \cref{app:formalization}.
+We begin by defining \textit{time-acyclicity} as acyclicity by the time order.
+It is the reason for acyclicity in many common examples in the literature \parencites(see e.g.)()[][]{spirtes2001causation}{pearl2009causality}[][Chapter 14]{spohn2012laws}. \begin{mydefinition*}[Time-acyclicity (see \cref{graydef:time_acyclicity} for a formal version)] Time-acyclicity holds between two causal variables if and only if the latest time point of one always precedes the earliest time point of the other. \end{mydefinition*}

 Discussions of the acyclicity assumption typically focus on the presence or absence of causal cycles such as feedback loops \parencite[see e.g.][]{spirtes2000constructing,brouillard2024landscape}.
-Causal cycles can only occur if there is no time-acyclicity, which leads us to the definition of \textit{effect-acyclicity} as acyclicity by the absence of causal relationships that would lead to cycles. \begin{mydefinition*}[Effect-acyclicity (see \cref{graydef:effect_acyclicity} for a formal version)] Effect-acyclicity holds between two causal variables if and only if time-acyclicity does not hold for them, yet there is still no causal cycle between them. \end{mydefinition*}
+Causal cycles can only occur if there is no time-acyclicity, which leads us to the definition of \textit{effect-acyclicity} as acyclicity by the absence of possible causal relationships that would lead to cycles.

+\begin{mydefinition*}[Effect-acyclicity (see \cref{graydef:effect_acyclicity} for a formal version)] Effect-acyclicity holds between two causal variables if and only if time-acyclicity does not hold for them, yet there is still no causal cycle between them. \end{mydefinition*}